ibm-cloud-docs/assistant/skill-dialog-add.md

       The sample skill is added to your list of skills.
 It is not associated with any assistants.
 Skip the remaining steps in this procedure.

     - To add an existing skill to this service instance, you can import it as a JSON file.
-Click **Import skill**, and then click **Choose JSON File**, and select the JSON file you want to import.
+Click **Import skill**, and then click **Choose JSON File** and select the JSON file you want to import.

       **Important:**

       - The imported JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
-      - The maximum size for a skill JSON file is 10MB.
-If you need to import a larger skill, consider importing the intents and entities separately after you have imported the skill.
-(You can also import larger skills using the REST API.
-For more information, see the [API Reference](https://cloud.ibm.com/apidocs/assistant/assistant-v1?curl=#create-workspace){: external}.)
       - The JSON cannot contain tabs, newlines, or carriage returns.

-      Specify the data you want to include:

-        - Select **Everything (Intents, Entities, and Dialog)** if you want to import a complete copy of the exported skill, including the dialog.
-        - Select **Intents and Entities** if you want to use the intents and entities from the exported skill, but you plan to build a new dialog.
+      The maximum size for a skill JSON file is 10 MB.
+If you need to import a larger skill, consider using the REST API.
+For more information, see the [API Reference](https://cloud.ibm.com/apidocs/assistant/assistant-v1?curl=#create-workspace){: external}.
+      {: tip}

       Click **Import**.